FRANCES FARMER: SHEDDING LIGHT ON SHADOWLAND

 Journalist and researcher Jeffrey Kauffman has spent decades unraveling the Frances Farmer story and is the first person to obtain access to pertinent medical and court records which clarify many aspects of Farmer’s history while at the same time completely dispelling several commonly held beliefs about her.
 His research has been utilized as source material for a number of international television and radio broadcasts (including A&E and NPR), as well as innumerable national and regional print media reports and features.
 This article summarizes that research.

 A Note About Sources from Jeffrey Kauffman: All specific published sources are cited within the body of this article.
 Other information in this article came from personal correspondence and interviews with a number of people who either knew or worked with Frances during her lifetime.
 The late Edith Farmer Elliot (Frances’ sister) and I engaged in both correspondence and phone conversations over the course of several months in the mid-1980’s.
 I met Frances’ nephew David online in the early 1990’s and we have continued to enjoy a friendship ever since.
 David provided tape recordings of his family discussing the errors in Shadowland.
 David, an attorney, also helped find the Arnold v.
-Brooksfilm lawsuit documents, which are available (with the complete text of the Judge’s decision and commentary which are excerpted below) to those with an account on LexisNexis.com.
+Brooksfilm lawsuit documents, which are available (with the complete text of the Judge’s decision and commentary which are excerpted below) to those with an account on LexisNexis.com and which are also available via Google Books.
 Western State Hospital archives are available to authorized researchers through Washington State.
 Jack Randall Earles and Patrick Agan (The Decline and Fall of the Love Goddesses) provided tapes of WFBM employees and Lois Kibbee discussing Frances.
 Information about Dr. Charles Jones came from his daughter and co-workers.
 Freeman biographer Jack El-Hai contacted me many years ago when he began investigating Freeman, and he relayed information about Freeman’s personal patient records (you will note I am thanked in the acknowledgements of Jack’s excellent book, The Lobotomist).
 Frances’ favorite director from her Indianapolis years, the late Dr. Joseph Stockdale, also provided information about her years in Indiana, her theater work there, and her general demeanor during these years.
 All sources utilized in this article remain in the Farmer Archive I manage and will be made available to any authorized researchers upon request.
 Individuals with questions about specific sources are encouraged to contact me.

 Frances Farmer died in 1970, after having lived a tumultuous life which saw her make national headlines in both high school (for her essay God Dies) and college (for her trip to Russia); become acclaimed by Cecil B. de Mille as the “screen’s outstanding find of 1936” and by Howard Hawks as “the greatest actress I ever worked with”; join the Group Theatre, one of the most important, socially conscious and artistically groundbreaking troupes in U.S. history; and suffer a harrowing, ongoing struggle with mental illness, which kept her in various sanitariums and hospitals from 1943-1950.
 In 1972, her purported autobiography Will There Really Be a Morning? was published to great critical acclaim.